haxtheweb/edtechjoker/glossary.md

 ## IDE
+IDE or Integrated Development Environment is a software application that provides comprehensive facilities to programmers for software development.
+Some popular IDEs include Visual Studio, Eclipse, and IntelliJ IDEA.
+IDEs are designed o maximize programmer productivity by offering a cohesive set of tools in a single interface, making the development process more efficient and streamlined.

 ## VSCode
 Visual Studio Code, commonly known as VScode, is a source code editor created by everyone's favorite company Microsoft.
 Features include debugging, syntax highlighting, code completion, snippets, code refactoring and Git.
 VScode is a useful tool to wrtie a multitude of coding languages in a singular loaction/application.